 System design specifications and diagrams can be found in the VA JLV Product Repository on GitHub.
-See Administrative Procedures for the link to the repository.

 3.3.
 Dependent System(s) and Services

 Table 12: JLV Dependent Systems and Services lists the other VA systems upon which JLV depends.
 It also includes the errors related to each dependent system and remedies available to system administrators.
 Tier 3 system engineers follow a triage process to determine the root cause of the error and coordinate with the Point of Contact (POC) for the external systems, as needed.